 Chiropractic Care Does Not Increase Stroke Risk

 There has been a persistent rumor that chiropractic care, which is aimed at a wellness lifestyle and prevention of disease, can contribute to stroke risk.
 CNN recently addressed this with host Dr. Sanjay Gupta’s discussion with Bill Lauretti (NY Chiropractic College).
 As Lauretti noted, Doctors of Chiropractic are qualified because of the regulations.
 “They’re actually quite strict.
 Our educational requirements are quite vigorous.”
 There are 3 years of undergraduate work, followed by 5 more years of full time academics in the sciences.
-Stroke risk is actually rare: “Somewhere in the range of between one and one million to one in five million chiropractic neck treatments.”
-Why some patients have suffered stroke is really more about the underlying problem a patient may have that they didn’t share with their practitioner.
-“These patients are going to the chiropractor with neck pain and headache…And the chiropractor gets blamed for causing the stroke, whereas the patient may have gone to their medical doctor as well…” Therefore, chiropractors should make sure to look for “red flags”, such as unusual neck pain or headache in the patient.5 Chiropractors advocate an overall healthy lifestyle.
-The American Chiropractic Association (ACA) states, “Neck manipulation is a remarkably safe procedure…If you are visiting your doctor of chiropractic with upper-neck pain or headache, be very specific about your symptoms, so that he or she can provide the safest and most effective treatment, even if it involves referral to another health care provider.”6
+The risk of stroke being increased by a patient receiving chiropractic care is actually rare: “Somewhere in the range of between one and one million to one in five million chiropractic neck treatments.”
+The reason why some patients have suffered stroke is really more about the underlying problem a patient may have that they did not share with their practitioner.
+“These patients are going to the chiropractor with neck pain and headache…And the chiropractor gets blamed for causing the stroke, whereas the patient may have gone to their medical doctor as well…” Therefore, chiropractors should make sure to look for “red flags”, such as unusual neck pain or headache in the patient.8 Chiropractors advocate an overall healthy lifestyle, including preventing health conditions that could cause stroke in the first place by changing dietary and exercise habits.
+The American Chiropractic Association (ACA) states, “Neck manipulation is a remarkably safe procedure…If you are visiting your doctor of chiropractic with upper-neck pain or headache, be very specific about your symptoms, so that he or she can provide the safest and most effective treatment, even if it involves referral to another health care provider.”9